 What does a Typical Meeting Look Like?

-The investment is from $9,700 per person per year.
-There is also a six month option for $6,700 per person per year.
-This includes the twelve meetings, the one to one coaching sessions and unlimited access to Arnold Sanow for any pressing needs for challenges.
+The investment to include all of the above is from $9,900 per person per year.
+There is also a six month option for $6,900 per person.
+This includes the twelve meetings (or six if six month option), the one to one coaching sessions and access to Arnold Sanow between meetings for any pressing challenges, concerns or needs.
 The minimum size of each group is six participants and the maximum for any group is ten participants.
 If there are more participants, additional groups will to be formed.

 Options: Additional Fees: